Sightseeing During the Nepal Bhutan Tour

 Thimpu, the capital of Bhutan, is your first sightseeing destination.
 The town is famous for its beautiful scenery and unique Buddhist Culture.
 Your sightseeing day begins with a walk to Memorial Chorten, also called Thimpu Chorten, constructed in 1974.
 The chorten follows the Tibetan architectural style and has a pinnacle pillar that crowns a crescent moon and sun.

-After memorial chorten exploration, you’ll continue sightseeing at Zilukha Nunnery.
-The nunnery is Bhutan’s most significant and most considerable monetary source.
+After the memorial chorten exploration, you’ll continue sightseeing at Zilukha Nunnery.
+The nunnery is Bhutan’s most significant and considerable monetary source.
 The monastery is in the atmosphere of nature, and you’ll get a peaceful environment.

 Takin Sanctuary is another day to explore Thimpu, the unique conservation area of Bhutan.
 In Takin Sanctuary, you will see Bhutan’s national animals.
 You will also explore the Textile Museum, Heritage Museum, Indigenous Hospital, Traditional School of Arts and Crafts, Tashicho Dzong, and the paper factory in Thimphu.